Norman Esslemont - Singlo Tea Company 1940

 He later was transferred to the Singlo Tea Company's Napuk TE in the Sonari District where, after some years, became Manager.

-When he left India in the early 60's he went to the Seychelles where he started a successful Taxi business.
-He lived there for many years but tragically, when he was 77, he died in an horrific road accident.
+When he left India in the early 60's, he went to Aberdeen, Scotland, before later moving to the Seychelles where he started a successful car rental business.
+He lived there for many years but tragically, when he was 76, he died in a horrific road accident.

 CLICK BELOW FOR HIS MILITARY HISTORY -